So what’s the deal?

 How about days off?

-We work seven days a week, so your days off can be arranged to suit.
-As we don’t have local public transport at weekends most of our volunteers opt to take their time off during the week.
-We’ve no objection if you would like to save up your time off and use it for a trip away from the farm to explore further afield.
+We operate seven days a week, so your weekly day off will be arranged to suit the needs of the project.
+It may not be on the same day every week.
+We’ve generally no objection if you would like to save up your time off and use it for a longer trip away from the farm to explore further afield.

 How can I reach you by public transport?